 Field-hunting tip

-Look in oxidized zones of copper deposits country — that is the host setting where buttgenbachite typically forms.
+Look in oxidized zones of copper deposits country, the host setting where buttgenbachite typically forms.
 If you start seeing connellite, malachite, cuprite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals, often as radial sprays or crusts habit, so train your eye for that shape before scanning the outcrop.